polyactis/eGADA/README.md

 - Use Boost libraries extensively.
 - More friendly help and commandline-argument processing.
 - More friendly input and output formats.
-- A dynamic library eGADA.so (packaged via Boost.Python) that can be imported by Python2.
+- A dynamic library eGADA.so (packaged via Boost.Python) that can be imported in Python.
+- Some other minor changes/bugfixed in the original code.

 # Prerequisites to build eGADA